I don't always enjoy decorating for Christmas.

 Not this year.

-I started in our front room on my new built-ins and decided that I would pick one shelf to be very Christmasy and only put a few accents on the rest of the shelves.
+I started in our front room on my DIY built-ins and decided that I would pick one shelf to be very Christmassy and only put a few accents on the rest of the shelves.

 I filled the top shelf with my DIY Modern Christmas Trees - they're cardboard - and filled the bottom with colorful ornaments.